Important information related to copyrights and credits.

 USGS Visual Identity System

 To reinforce visually who we are and what we do, the USGS uses a visual identity system that provides planning and design solutions for USGS information products.
 A key component of the visual identity system is the USGS identifier.
-This identifier is trademarked and must be used in accordance with the rules outlined at Visual Identity System.
+This identifier is trademarked and must be used in accordance with the rules outlined in the Visual Identity System.
 Information on who may use the USGS identifier and how to obtain a copy of it is available at Use of the Trademarked USGS Identifier by Non-USGS Organizations.